 November 7, 2022

-Even today, there are benefits to both approaches.
-Large brands producing items for sale across the country — or even around the world — still benefit from the long runs.
-Trying to digitally produce even short runs of versioned packages would simply be too expensive, and would drive the cost of the products up to a prohibitive level.
-On the other side of the spectrum, small businesses benefit from short runs, finally able to offer professional packaging when they can only afford runs of tens, rather than tens of thousands.
 But what about those brands and companies that fall in the middle of that divide?
 Who want to offer several versions of a package, each run of just a few thousand pieces?
-Or brands that are growing beyond personalized short runs, but not yet to the point of producing the kinds of scale that make long runs economical?
-Where is the dividing line between short and long run packaging?
+Or brands that are growing beyond personalized short-runs, but not yet to the point of producing the kinds of scale that make long-runs economical?
+Where is the dividing line between short and long-run print packaging?

-The Line is Blurring
+The Line Between Long-Runs and Short-Runs is Blurring

-As digital technologies have improved, the lines between long and short runs have certainly started to blur.
-Even just a few short years ago, anything more than around 100 pieces would start to become too expensive on a per piece basis to produce via short run technologies once the design and setup costs had been factored in, not to mention the finishing required.
+Even just a few short years ago, anything more than around 100 pieces would start to become too expensive on a per-piece basis to produce via short-run technologies once the design and setup costs had been factored in, not to mention the finishing required.
 But with each new generation, the digital presses get faster, more efficient, and can produce far more pieces before hitting cost ceilings.
-Not just in the hundreds, but in some systems several thousand pieces can be just as — if not more — economical on a digital press as on conventional package printing equipment.
-A run of one can sit alongside a run of 5,000 and both will still ultimately be profitable for both the brand and the print shop.
+Not just in the hundreds, but in some systems, several thousand pieces can be just as economical on a digital press as on conventional package printing equipment.
+A run of one can sit alongside a run of 5,000 and both will ultimately be profitable for both the brand and the print shop.

 The reality is that as digital continues to improve by leaps and bounds with every new model that hits the market, the line will only continue to get blurrier.
-There is no one-size-fits-all approach to making the determination between long or short runs anymore, with no clear divide between them.
+There is no one-size-fits-all approach to making the determination between long or short-runs anymore.

-Packaging is a potential growth area for many printers, especially as digital technologies make short runs not quite as short as they used to be, opening up new opportunities.
+Packaging is a potential growth area for many printers, especially as digital technologies make short-runs not quite as short as they used to be, opening up new opportunities.
 But understanding what goes into package design, and where to draw the line to ensure everyone not only walks away happy with the end result but also happy with the costs and profits involved, is critical to building a successful business.

 denise gustavson